The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 In addition, it hosts 205 birds and 314 plant species.
 The place has observation towers, binoculars, and bicycle paths for you.

-You can come across many bird species, such as crested pelicans, silver gulls, little tern, pink-winged flamingos, grey and black storks, little owls, kingfishers, herons, and red hawks.
+You can encounter many bird species, such as crested pelicans, silver gulls, little terns, pink-winged flamingos, grey and black storks, little owls, kingfishers, herons, and red hawks.

 The state protects Izmir Bird Paradise as an archaeological site.
 It is also known for hosting the Çamaltı Tuzlası, which meets a significant part of Turkey’s salt needs.